Abbasalubeid/IX1501/bootstrapping/README.md

 Bootstrapping is a statistical technique that addresses constraints in sample size.
 By resampling with replacement from an original dataset, it generates numerous simulated 'bootstrap' samples, providing a broader understanding of the potential variations in the data.

 ## Estimating `p`
-The dataset represents 10 independent and identically distributed (i.i.d) random variables from an unknown distribution with an unknown mean `μ`.
+The dataset represents 10 independent and identically distributed (i.i.d) random variables from an unknown distribution with an unknown mean $\mu$.

 The objective is to estimate `p`: